As the world becomes increasingly uncertain, Amkor Technology Inc. (AMKR) offers stability - The Dwinnex

-The closing price of Amkor Technology Inc. (NASDAQ: AMKR) was $26.17 for the day, up 3.68% from the previous closing price of $25.24.
-In other words, the price has increased by $+0.93 from its previous closing price.
-On the day, 1731483 shares were traded.
-AMKR stock price reached its highest trading level at $26.98 during the session, while it also had its lowest trading level at $24.84.
+The closing price of Amkor Technology Inc. (NASDAQ: AMKR) was $28.36 for the day, down -1.46% from the previous closing price of $28.78.
+In other words, the price has decreased by -$0.42 from its previous closing price.
+On the day, 1878023 shares were traded.
+AMKR stock price reached its highest trading level at $29.10 during the session, while it also had its lowest trading level at $27.86.

 Top 5 Cheap Stocks to Own Right Now